Mark Your Calendars!

 * Steve Spyrison - Connecting the Dots; Exploring Plausibility of the Atlantean-Lemurian Mythologies

-SUNDAY, We close with our friends,
+We close the programs with our friends,

 * Duane Kinnart and * Bruce Hardwick on Sunday morning.
 They listen through all the programs and are spirit-led to share their own thoughts.
 Ending by Noon